 Developing a perfect clinical development strategy for clinical trials in oncology is crucial as the research involves significant costs, time, and challenges.
 So creating a well-defined path reduces the hurdles, avoids delays and costs that incur due to delays.

-A clinical development strategy is a clear, structured path designed right from the late pre-clinical stage to phase-III studies.
+A clinical development strategy is a clear, structured path designed from the late pre-clinical stage to phase III studies.
 An ideal clinical development strategy defines every step in development, foresees the hurdles that may arise through applying scientific knowledge from the expertise.

 Let’s see the challenges in oncology trials and the clinical development strategy to manage those challenges briefly.

 Before even planning a clinical trial, it’s obvious to find the country you need to conduct your clinical trials.
 The country you choose impacts your clinical trials in many ways, such as

 - Patient population available for recruitment and clinical trial awareness.